 - It improves nutrient delivery to the baby.
 Staying hydrated helps the body absorb and transport vitamins, minerals, and hormones to the blood cells, and in turn, the placenta.

 - It helps prevent birth defects: During the first trimester of pregnancy — when the baby’s critical brain and organ development are occurring — it is very important for the mother to avoid getting overheated, as maternal body temperatures over 102°F have been associated with an increase in birth defects.
-One of the ways the mother’s body naturally protects against overheating is by sweating more, and sweating requires hydration.
-If she’s dehydrated, she’s at greater risk of becoming overheated.
+One of the ways the pregnant body naturally protects against overheating is by sweating more, and sweating requires hydration.
+If you’re dehydrated, you’re at greater risk of becoming overheated.

 - It can help alleviate nausea, indigestion, heartburn, and constipation: Some researchers say that morning sickness is a thirst signal of both mother and fetus.² Indigestion, heartburn, and constipation are also common during pregnancy because hormonal changes loosen the walls of the intestines, making digestion more difficult.
 However, drinking water improves digestion, so can reduce these issues.
 For best results, drink more water in between meals, and less with meals.

 - It reduces fatigue and improves energy.
 During pregnancy, the heart must work harder to achieve the increase in blood volume necessary (about 40% more by the end of the third trimester).
-If a woman is dehydrated, this leads to a drop in blood volume, so her heart will have to work even harder to generate the necessary blood volume (leading to feelings of exhaustion).
+If you are dehydrated, this leads to a drop in blood volume, so your heart will have to work even harder to generate the necessary blood volume (leading to feelings of exhaustion).

 - It alleviates headaches and muscle cramps.
 Building on the previous point, when there is a drop in blood volume from dehydration, the reduction in oxygen-rich blood flowing through the body can lead to headaches and muscle cramps.